tengstrand/lein-polylith/readme.md

 * Support for adding and removing components and bases to/from environments.
 * Support for syncing interfaces in the 'sync' command.
 * Improve the 'prompt' by adding support for history (arrow up) and basic shell commands.
-* Support for executing tests in other envoronments than 'development'.
+* Support for executing tests in other environments than 'development'.
-* Support for sharing components between workspaces.

 <img src="images/whats-next-doc.png" width="100%" alt="System">